minhnimble/learning-notes/learning-paths/flutter/ui/adding-interactivity.md

 # Steps creating a stateful widget

-## Step 1: Decide which object manages the widget’s state
+## Step 1: Decide which object manages the widget's state

 How state is managed: https://docs.flutter.dev/ui/interactivity#managing-state.